 An acoustic neuroma is a type of non-cancerous (benign) brain tumour.
 It's also known as a vestibular schwannoma.

-A benign brain tumour ↗ is a growth in the brain that usually grows slowly over many years and doesn't spread to other parts of the body.
+A benign brain tumour ↗ is a growth in the brain that usually grows slowly over many years and does not spread to other parts of the body.

 Acoustic neuromas grow on the nerve used for hearing and balance, which can cause problems such as hearing loss and unsteadiness.